-Over the past 16 years, I've helped hundreds of women to move forward in their lives.
-First as a personal trainer and for the past 6 years as a Health Coach.
+Over the past 20 years, I've helped hundreds of women to move forward in their lives.
 It's always an honor, and not something I take for granted, to be invited to join & support you on that journey. xoxo Karin

-I work with women who've gone on a breast cancer journey and after treatment are left wondering...what now?
+I specialize in working with women who've gone on a breast cancer journey and after treatment are left wondering...what now?

 Do you just go back to your pre-cancer life?
 Do you need to change your eating habits to help reduce the risk of reoccurrence?
 Are there other lifestyle changes that would help you feel healthier and more energized?

-I take away that sense of anxiousness overwhelm and uncertainty and help you to reset your body and your health, while helping you to create a life that fits you, where you are in your life today and I do this in manageable bite-sized nuggets by guiding you through my 4- Part System, Moving Forward.
+I take away that sense of anxiousness, overwhelm and uncertainty and help you to reset your body and your health, while helping you to create a life that fits you, where you are in your life today and I do this in manageable bite-sized nuggets by guiding you through my 3 - Part Proven System.

 I’m incredibly grateful for what I’ve learned about myself and the internal peace and calm that comes with it…it’s without a doubt that my own personal work and the tools I’ve gained from studying at the Institute for Integrative Nutrition (IIN) and my continuing studies into seasonal cleansing, anti-inflammatory eating for pain management, weight loss, hormonal issues including adrenal fatigue, peri-menopause and menopause plus how to live with confidence in yourself and feel amazing in your own skin, (no matter what size) that have given me the resilience and ability to get through the last 6 years.